davidwesst/davidwesst.github.io/content/gamelog/sagres/index.md

 It did.

 Sure, it's missing a bunch of the little things to make the game more immersive and draw on that nostalgic feeling from one of my favourite games from back in the day-- but it's good.
-I hope they develep a sequel and build on the strong foundation they have started today.
+I hope they develop a sequel and build on the strong foundation they have started today.